platformsh/platformsh-docs/docs/src/gettingstarted/next-steps/going-live/first-steps.md

 3. **(Optional) Obtain 3rd party SSL if needed**

+    Let's Encrypt SSL certificates are automatically issued for Platform.sh projects at no charge to you.

+    The number of Let's Encrypt certificates [is limited](../../../configuration/routes/https.md#limitations).

+    If you want to use a [third-party SSL certificate](../../../domains/steps/tls.md) instead, make sure that you have purchased it and that it's active prior to going live.

      If your application uses [wildcard routes](../../../domains/steps/tls.md), it requires custom certificates for them.

     You can manually generate the custom certificates through Let's Encrypt or purchase them separately.